 This Use Case involves both inclusion of additional sensors as supplementary sources of data, and management of the resulting information.
-Networks, communication facilities, and operating procedures are modified to encompass the seven sources of information described in Section 5.8.2.1.
-Activities in the Central City EOC are brought into the scenario.
+Networks, communication facilities, and operating procedures are modified to encompass multiple sources of information.
+Activities in the EOC are brought into the scenario.